ULMA Architectural Solutions: Products

 All these products are made of polymer concrete, a material composed of a combination of silica and quartz aggregates, bound by stable polyester resins.
 It is up to four times more resistant to compression than traditional concrete, allowing the production of lightweight elements - pieces with a thinner profile that allow the use of auxiliary means of transport to the construction site - and of reduced dimensions.

 International market

-Since 2009, ULMA Architectural Solutions has implemented an internationalization policy and has opened subsidiaries in Portugal, France, Brazil, Germany, the United Kingdom, Italy and the United States.
+Since 2009, ULMA Architectural Solutions has opened subsidiaries in Portugal, France, Brazil, Germany, the United Kingdom, Italy and the United States.
 It has a presence through distributors in more than 20 countries around the world.